manofewords/amphibious-tanks/README.md

 - [x] _Make sure your web application is robust.
 Provide tests with your assignment_

 In order to stay in a reasonable time frame, I chose to only write component logic tests, no rendering tests.
 These include [calculating the statistics](client/src/components/FleetStatistics.test.js), [correctly determining a vehicle's bearing](client/src/components/VehicleMarker.test.js), and others.
+The tests can be run in watch mode via `npm test`.

 - [x] _Please provide the full git history with the assignment_